 My first solo trip abroad was to Australia, and then my next was to New Zealand, both of which introduced me to the wonderful world of travel.
 Then a year later I flew to Iceland and had the balls to try couch surfing for the first time, made heaps of friends, and the rest is history.

 Have a Valuables Backpack

 I can’t believe that some travelers are okay with their valuables in their checked luggage.
-I would like to think nothing will happen to it, and most likely nothing will, but the reality is that anyone can easily get into your luggage, take what they want, and there won’t be much you can do about it besides making a claim on your travel insurance.
-Tip – If you must travel with valuables in your check luggage at least get luggage with a TSA approved lock.
+I would like to think nothing will happen to it, and most likely nothing will, but the reality is that anyone can easily get into your luggage, take what they want, and there won’t be much you can do about it besides claiming your travel insurance.
+Tip – If you must travel with valuables in your check luggage, at least get luggage with a TSA-approved lock.

 Put Extra Cash in a Pill or Chapstick Bottle

 It’s never a bad idea to have a stash of emergency cash on you when you’re traveling.
-There have been times when we have had nothing but our credit cards in developing nations and have had to rely on Paypal transactions to pay for things.
+We have had nothing but our credit cards in developing nations and have had to rely on Paypal transactions to pay for things.

 A great place to hide extra cash is rolled up in an aspirin bottle or empty chapstick bottle.
 Just make sure you don’t lose it!

 Would you believe I travel with a bunch of yoga pants?
 Many are dedicated yoga pants for working out or practicing yoga, but others are typically solid black and for traveling.
 Black yoga pants go with everything, and with a pair of heels and a nice shirt, they can even make for a nice outfit out.

 They are perfect for travel since they are light, roll up small, and the most comfortable thing a woman can ever wear.
 Invest in a few good pairs of yoga pants for your trip – I promise you won’t regret it.
 Some of my favorite travel brands are Bluffworks, Salty Crush, prAna, and Title Nine.